 - The thickness of external walls

 - Corridor space

 Know the carpet area before finalising any property purchase so that you have sufficient usable space.
 With everything in order, you can finance purchase with a Bajaj Finserv Loan Against Property.

-With this instrument, you get can approved for loan sanction of Rs.
-5 Cr* and higher against simple mortgage eligibility and document requirements.
+With this instrument, you get can approved for loan sanction of up to Rs.
+10.50 Crore* against simple mortgage eligibility and document requirements.
 We make such undertakings easy with our attractive property loan features and benefits.
 So, apply for the loan today and enjoy easy financing.